 People with autism may appear indifferent and remote and can have difficulty forming emotional bonds with others.
-They may have unusual responses to sensory experiences: the noise of a leaky faucet, for example, might become extremely disruptive.
+They may have unusual responses to sensory experiences — the noise of a leaky faucet, for example, might become extremely disruptive.

 Autism is found in many different countries and across racial, ethnic, religious, and economic backgrounds.
 Its prevalence has been estimated at roughly 1 percent of the world population.
 In a study by the Centers for Disease Control and Prevention (CDC), 1 in 59 U.S. children were identified as having ASD.
-The earlier the disorder is diagnosed, the sooner the child can be helped through treatment interventions.
+The earlier the disorder is diagnosed, the sooner a child can be helped through treatment interventions.

-- a lack of responsiveness during social interactions
+- a lack of responsiveness during social interactions.

-- abnormalities in the use of gestures, eye contact, or facial expressions
+- abnormalities in the use of gestures, eye contact, or facial expressions.

-- no interest in peers or difficulty understanding relationships
+- no interest in peers or difficulty understanding relationships.

 - Restricted and repetitive behaviors and interests, such as:

-- specific movements or spoken phrases
+- specific movements or spoken phrases.

-- insistence on "sameness" and routines
+- insistence on "sameness" and routines.

-- intense, limited interests in particular objects
+- intense, limited interests in particular objects.

-- low or high levels of sensitivity to the sensory environment, including sights, sounds, or smells
+- low or high levels of sensitivity to the sensory environment, including sights, sounds, or smells.

-- Symptoms are present early in a child's development and cause "clinically significant impairment in social, occupational, or other important areas of current functioning"
+- Symptoms are present early in a child's development and cause "clinically significant impairment in social, occupational, or other important areas of current functioning."